Home » Course » Soup

 Here’s the deeds to make thus chunky, comforting, and cozy Ravioli Soup.

 Add vegetable oil and saute minced garlic, onions and beef.
-Then add the liquid – crushed tomatoes, tomato sauce, and beef broth.
+Once beef is no longer pink, add diced carrots.

 Bring everything to a boil and garnish with parsley and more grated parmesan cheese (because why not)!